(CNN)Here's look at the life of Hugh Hefner, editor-in-chief of Playboy Magazine.

 December 1, 2012 - Announces his engagement to Crystal Harris is back on.

 March 2013 - In an interview for Esquire magazine, Hefner claims the number of women he's slept with is "over a thousand, I'm sure.
 There were chunks of my life when I was married, and when I was married I never cheated.
-But I made up for it when I wasn't married.
-You have to keep your hand in."
+But I made up for it when I wasn't married."